 I know many parents are looking for more guidance in this area.
 This guide not only helps you set up a positive and productive food environment, it takes you, step-by-step through the process of increasing your child’s food variety.

-- Set up a positive, low pressure environment for trying new foods
+- Set up a positive, low pressure environment

-- Understand how much new food to offer
+- Understand how much food to offer

 - Identify which foods to offer